heathersherry/Knowledge-Graph-Tutorials-and-Papers/topics/Knowledge Base Construction (Demo or System).md

 2. A Survey on Knowledge Graphs: Representation, Acquisition and Applications (2020) [[Paper](https://arxiv.org/pdf/2002.00388.pdf)]
 3. A survey of techniques for constructing Chinese knowledge graphs and their applications (Sustainability 2018)
 4. Machine Knowledge: Creation and Curation of Comprehensive Knowledge Bases (submitted to Foundations and Trends in Databases in 2020) [[Paper](https://arxiv.org/pdf/2009.11564.pdf)]
+5. LLMs for Knowledge Graph Construction and Reasoning: Recent Capabilities and Future Opportunities (Arxiv, 22 May 2023) [[Paper](https://arxiv.org/abs/2305.13168)]

 __Notes__
 1. Conceptualizing the Knowledge Graph Construction Pipeline [[Web](https://towardsdatascience.com/conceptualizing-the-knowledge-graph-construction-pipeline-33edb25ab831)]